jorittmo/singcar/cran-comments.md

 * Removed a non-essential automatic test that probably due to some RNG configuration failed when built on x86_64-pc-linux-gnu (64-bit) for R Under development.
+* Appropriately updated version number.
+* Added NEWS.md to keep track of changes to the package.

 ## Test environments
 * local Windows 10 R installation, R 4.0.2